SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

-                                        Here you can see the information test listed on the left hand side of the screen with the run time values, note that the main clock tick cost (game runtime cost) is now coming from the Base Game class.&nbsp; The particle Manager and each emitter is behaving itself nicely.
+                                        Here you can see the information test listed on the left hand side of the screen with the run time values, note that the main clock tick cost (game runtime cost) is now coming from the Base Game class.
+The particle Manager and each emitter is behaving itself nicely.

-                                        &nbsp;

                                         * * *

-                                        &nbsp;

                                         ### Planning ahead